 Competition among internet service providers (ISP) to perform well in the ACCC’s speed tests is delivering good results for fixed-line NBN customers, although some consumers continue to receive substantially slower speeds than typically available to other consumers on the same plan.

 This third ACCC Measuring Broadband Australia (MBA) report, prepared for the ACCC by SamKnows, provides new data on the performance of NBN services from major ISPs.

 On 26 October 2018, NBN Co provided the ACCC with a formal notice to withdraw its proposed variation to its SAU.

-On 2 August 2017, the ACCC released a consultation paper on the revised SAU variation.
+On 2 November 2018, the ACCC published a statement on the withdrawal of the SAU variation.